Jing Liu (architect)

-Jing Liu (born 1980) is an architect, educator and co-founder of the award-winning design firm SO-IL in New York City.
+Jing Liu (born 1980) is an architect, educator and co-founder of the award-winning design firm Solid Objectives - Idenburg Liu (SO-IL) in New York City.

 Biography

 Jing Liu was born in Nanjing, China.
 Liu moved a lot during her teenage years, and received her education in China, Japan, the United Kingdom and the United States.
 From 1999-2004, Liu studied Architecture at Tulane University School of Architecture in New Orleans, and moved to New York in 2004.